SLTLab-SNU/iLBA_package/README.md

 # iLBA

-**iLBA** is an R package for confidentially disseminating aggregated frequency tables from microdata with hierarchical variables.
-It implements the **Information-Loss-Bounded Aggregation (iLBA)** algorithm of *[Park et al. (2024)](https://link.springer.com/article/10.1007/s42952-023-00248-x)*, together with **Small Cell Adjustment (SCA)** at the finest table level.
+**iLBA** is an R package for the confidential dissemination of aggregated frequency tables from microdata with hierarchical variables.
+It implements the **Information-Loss-Bounded Aggregation (iLBA)** algorithm described in *[Disseminating massive frequency tables by masking aggregated cell frequencies](https://link.springer.com/article/10.1007/s42952-023-00248-x)*, together with **Small Cell Adjustment (SCA)** at the finest table level.

-The package is designed for settings in which users may request many frequency tables across different combinations of hierarchical key variables and non-hierarchical key variables.
-In such settings, masking small cells in each table separately may still leave disclosure risks through differencing across released tables.
-The iLBA algorithm addresses this problem by masking aggregated counts while bounding information loss.
+The package is primarily intended for **statistical agencies** and other producers of official statistics.
+It focuses on the **confidential dissemination of aggregated frequency tables** from microdata with hierarchical variables.
+In this setting, two naive approaches are unsatisfactory.
+Applying **SCA directly to aggregated cell counts** often results in **disclosure risk** through differencing-based inference.
+On the other hand, **summing SCA-masked counts from the finest level** can lead to substantial **information loss**.
+The iLBA algorithm is designed to address this problem by protecting aggregated counts while bounding information loss.

 ## Installation

-You can install the development version from GitHub:
+You can install the package from GitHub:

 ```r
 # install.packages("remotes")